(Pocket-lint) - The Apple TV app is a way to access the Apple TV+ streaming service but it can do a lot more than just

-How does Apple's new TV app work on iOS?
+How does Apple's TV app work on iOS?

 From the moment you launch the app on your iOS device (and pass the intro/welcome screen), you will be asked to sign in to your streaming app provider.
 At this point, you will sign in once and be able to access all supported apps like the BBC iPlayer app for example.
 This is a feature that Apple calls "Single sign-on".
 You'll be invited to connect apps to the Apple TV app - and in doing so you'll be sharing your viewing data with Apple too.

-Whether you sign in or not, the next screen you'll see is the home screen, with a navigation bar running along the top.
-It has tabs for the following screens: Watch Now, Movies, TV Shows, Sports (US only), Kids, Library, Search and Settings.
+Whether you sign in or not, the next screen you'll see is the home screen, with a navigation bar.
+It has tabs for the following screens: Watch Now, Movies, TV Shows, Sports (US only), Kids, Originals, Library and Search.

 Tap any of these tabs to access their respective screens.

-The Watch Now screen in the TV app lets you access all the TV shows and movies you're currently watching on the Apple TV or on your iOS device - so you can pick up where you left off and the latest update has seen a tweak to the user interface bringing to life the shows and movies it is highlighting.
-Where available you’ll get a trailer automatically playing in the same way it does on Netflix.
+The Watch Now screen in the TV app lets you access all the TV shows and movies you're currently watching on the Apple TV app or on your iOS device - so you can pick up where you left off.
+Where available you'll get a trailer automatically playing in the same way it does on Netflix.

-If you start watching something from an app or service like BBC iPlayer, it will appear in the Watch Now tab although you'll actually watch the content in the other app.
+If you start watching something from an app or service like BBC iPlayer, it will appear in the Watch Now tab although you'll actually watch the content in the other respective app.
 So clicking on a show that's available on BBC iPlayer will take you to the iPlayer app on your device.

 When you've finished an episode, the next available one will appear in the Watch Now screen.
 If you're watching, for instance, Westworld by HBO in the US, tapping the episode will automatically open the HBO Now or HBO Go app and begin playing.